lightning/bolts/02-peer-protocol.md

    fulfills.
 B only sees transaction at `N+G+S+R`.
 4. B now needs to fulfill the incoming A->B HTLC, but A is unresponsive: B waits `G` more blocks before giving up waiting for A. A or B commits to the blockchain.
-5. Bad case: B sees A's commitment transaction in block `N+G+S+R+G+1`, and has to spend the HTLC output, which takes `S` blocks to be mined.
+5. Bad case: B sees A's commitment transaction in block `N+G+S+R+G+1` and has to spend the HTLC output, which takes `S` blocks to be mined.
-6. Worst case: There's another reorganization `R` deep which A uses to spend the commitment transaction, so B sees A's commitment transaction in block `N+G+S+R+G+R`, and has to spend the HTLC output, which takes `S` blocks to be mined.
+6. Worst case: there's another reorganization `R` deep which A uses to spend the commitment transaction, so B sees A's commitment transaction in block `N+G+S+R+G+R` and has to spend the HTLC output, which takes `S` blocks to be mined.
 7. B's HTLC spend needs to be at least `R` deep before it times out, otherwise another reorganization could allow A to timeout the transaction.

-Thus the worst case is `3R+2G+2S` assuming `R` is at least 1.
-Note that the chances of three reorganizations in which the other node wins all of them is low for `R` of 2 or more.
-Since high fees are used (and HTLC spends can use almost arbitrary fees), `S` should be small, though given that block times are irregular and empty blocks still occur, `S = 2` should be considered a minimum.
-Similarly, the grace period `G` can be low (1 or 2), as nodes are required to timeout or fulfill as soon as possible; but too low increases the risk of unnecessary channel closure due to networking delays.
+Thus, the worst case is `3R+2G+2S` assuming `R` is at least 1.
+Note that the chances of 3 reorganizations in which the other node wins all of them is low for `R` of 2 or more.
+Since high fees are used (and HTLC spends can use almost arbitrary fees), `S` should be small; although, given that block times are irregular and empty blocks still occur, `S = 2` should be considered a minimum.
+Similarly, the grace period `G` can be low (1 or 2), as nodes are required to timeout or fulfill as soon as possible; but if `G` is too low it increases the risk of unnecessary channel closure due to networking delays.

-There are four values that need be derived:
+There are 4 values that need be derived:

-1. The `cltv_expiry_delta` for channels. `3R+2G+2S`; if in doubt, a `cltv_expiry_delta` of 12 is reasonable (R=2, G=1, S=2).
+1. The `cltv_expiry_delta` for channels, `3R+2G+2S`: if in doubt, a `cltv_expiry_delta` of 12 is reasonable (R=2, G=1, S=2).

 2. For sent HTLCs: the timeout deadline after which the channel has to be failed